bmeertz/Dp_test/README.md

 6) Upload your Code to this github-repo in a separate branch with your name as the branch name

 ...json

-"YOUR_KEY": { "functions": [ { Function: YOUR FUNCTION/METHOD NAME Description: YOUR FUNCTION/METHOD DESCRIPTION Execetion_Time: YOUR EXEC.TIME }, { Function: YOUR FUNCTION/METHOD NAME Description: YOUR FUNCTION/METHOD DESCRIPTION Execetion_Time: YOUR EXEC.TIME }, { Function: YOUR FUNCTION/METHOD NAME Description: YOUR FUNCTION/METHOD DESCRIPTION Execetion_Time: YOUR EXEC.TIME }, ] }
+{ "YOUR_KEY": {
+    "functions": [
+        {
+            "Function": "YOUR FUNCTION/METHOD NAME",
+            "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
+            "Execetion_Time": "YOUR EXEC.TIME"
+        },
+        {
+            "Function": "YOUR FUNCTION/METHOD NAME",
+            "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
+            "Execetion_Time": "YOUR EXEC.TIME"
+        },
+        {
+            "Function": "YOUR FUNCTION/METHOD NAME",
+            "Description": "YOUR FUNCTION/METHOD DESCRIPTION",
+            "Execetion_Time": "YOUR EXEC.TIME"
+        }
+    ]
+}

 ...

 Credits .Net Firebase Example: https://github.com/manishtiwari25/